GATE Exam Pattern 2026: Check Complete Subject-wise Pattern and Marking Scheme

 Read More: GATE Admit Card

-GATE Exam Pattern 2026: Paper Code Wise Subject Weightage
+GATE Exam Pattern 2026: Paper Code-Wise Subject Weightage

-Paper Code | GA Marks | Compulsory Section | Subject Marks | Total Marks | Total Time* (Minutes) |
+Paper Code | GA Marks | Subject Compulsory Section | Optional Subject Marks | Total Marks | Total Time* (Minutes) |

 AE, AG, BM, BT, CE, CH, CS, EC, EE, ES, IN, ME, MN, MT, NM, PE, PI, TF